MarcWu-929/marcwu-929.github.io/_pages/about.md

 </style>

-My research lies across the discipline of Geography, Computer Vision and Data Science.
-My current research focuses on wildfire damage area detection using deep learning models.
-I wish to combine GIS and RS technologies with other powerful tools to solve problems across the geography discipline.
+My research lies across the discipline of Geography, Ecology, Computer Vision and Data Science.
+My current research focuses on corn yield prediction integrating phenology information and remote sensing datasets.I hope to combine modern technology and realiable datasets in resolving environmental and ecological problems.